-In addition to reputational costs The risk is that if the British government does not provide clear new initiatives – strategies – this in turn means that UKMIS cannot develop tactics towards achieving these goals and the UK therefore does not provide leadership in the Security Council.
+In addition to reputational costs caused by the Brexit decision and process, interviewees pointed to the absence of a long-term global vision of the UK’s role.
+The risk is that if the British government does not provide clear new initiatives – strategies – this in turn means that UKMIS cannot develop tactics towards achieving these goals and the UK therefore does not provide leadership in the Security Council.
 An interviewee explained that ‘The UK is now not a player on Syria.
 When Russia, Iran and Turkey decide they want to talk to the Europeans they talk to France and Germany.
 The UK is not a player in relation to Ukraine’.
 Another reflected that ‘I don't think I could point to any real “UK thing” [initiative] in the UN that's really caught fire in the last couple of years’.
 These comments speak to general perceptions on declining influence for the UK within the UN as part of a longer term trend.
 Indeed, as one interviewee explained ‘I see Brexit as not a cause of decline but more of a reflection’.

-Brexit is understood by other states as emblematic of British decline th UK’s reputation As a P5 interviewee explained ‘all interactions [with the UK] are seen through the Brexit lens’, which was a sentiment also expressed by others. impact of Brexit because of the strength of informal working relationships in New York which include a kind of ‘muscle memory’
+Of course, it is not surprising that diplomats working in (and presumably supportive of) the UN system take this view.
+It is also clear that Brexiteers hold opposite views.
+We make no judgment, other than to note that our purpose is to investigate the influence Brexit has on the UK’s capacity to influence the power structures in the UN, and to this extent the perception of diplomats whose actions constitute those structures matter.
+If, as is apparent, Brexit is understood by other states as emblematic of British decline then it further damages the UK’s reputation as a great power and weakens the associated claim to permanent membership.
+The risk too is that these perceptions linger after the process of leaving the EU is over.
+The distraction costs of the process were evident to our interviewees.
+As a P5 interviewee explained ‘all interactions [with the UK] are seen through the Brexit lens’, which was a sentiment also expressed by others.
+The impact of Brexit on everyday practice too might be delayed because of the strength of informal working relationships in New York which include a kind of ‘muscle memory’.
+As that fades, however, UK diplomats will have to work harder to rewire the diplomatic relationships in ways that continue to serve the UK well in its claim to permanent membership.

 Global Britain